Where to Buy Specialty Coffee in Roatán: A Local Roaster's Guide

 Honduras is the largest coffee producer in Central America and the fifth-largest in the world, yet its coffee is often overlooked because so much of it has historically been blended into anonymous bulk lots.
 That's changing.
 Honduran specialty coffee — especially from regions like Marcala, Copán, and Santa Bárbara — tends to have a balanced, approachable profile: medium body, gentle acidity, and notes that run from chocolate and caramel to stone fruit and citrus depending on the farm and process.

+We work directly with the growers behind every lot — you can meet the producers here and read why we roast at origin.
 For a traveler, buying Honduran coffee on Honduran soil from a roaster who sources directly is about as close to the source as you can get without visiting a finca.

 What should I look for when buying coffee in Roatán?